biodiversitydata-se/mol-data/rdocs/_build/html/_sources/index.rst.txt

 Step 6: Submit to production service
 ------------------------------------
-After careful inspection, and possibly `post-submission editing <https://ena-docs.readthedocs.io/en/latest/mod_05.html>`_, of data and metadata, you can now repeat the process in the `production version of the Webin interface <https://www.ebi.ac.uk/ena/submit/sra/#home>`_.
+After careful inspection of data and metadata, you can now repeat the process in the `production version of the Webin interface <https://www.ebi.ac.uk/ena/submit/sra/#home>`_.

-If you run into trouble, contact `BAS Molecular Data Support`_ or `ENA`_ for further assistance.
+ENA's interactive submission interface also supports some `post-submission editing <https://ena-docs.readthedocs.io/en/latest/mod_05.html>`_, but for errors involving taxon attributes or sample aliases, you should `contact ENA`_ and they will help you cancel and resubmit data.
+You are also welcome to email `BAS Molecular Data Support`_ for further advice.

 .. _BAS Molecular Data Support: bas-mol-support@scilifelab.se
-.. _ENA: datasubs@ebi.ac.uk
+.. _contact ENA: datasubs@ebi.ac.uk